Workmans Comp Lawyer in Edwards County, IL

-At Drummond Law, our work injury lawyers will take you through every phase of the process.
-We can fill out critical paperwork for you, facilitate necessary communication with all involved parties, and negotiate with the insurance company and your employer for full and fair compensation.
+At Drummond Law, our work comp lawyers want to help guide you through the process from start to finish.
+We can facilitate communication with all parties involved, fill out crucial paperwork on your behalf, and negotiate with the insurance company and your employer for fair and just compensation.

-How to File a Work Comp Claim With the Help of a Work Comp Attorney in Edwards County, IL
+Filing a Workers’ Comp Claim With the Help of a Workmans Comp Lawyer in Edwards County, IL

-Injuries may result from either one single traumatic event (including a slip and fall, electrocution, machine-related accident, etc.) or they can develop over time (such as repetitive stress, toxic exposure, etc.) Both kinds of injuries are equally valid and equally meriting of compensation.
+Injuries can result from either one single traumatic event (such as a machine-related accident, slip and fall, electrocution, etc.) or they can occur over time (such as toxic exposure, repetitive trauma, etc.) Both types of injuries are equally valid and equally worthy of compensation.

-No work injury is ever insignificant, and you should never take them lightly.
+No work injury is ever too minor, and you shouldn’t brush one aside.
 As soon as you are injured at work, time is of the essence.
-Filing a workers’ compensation claim should be the first option to explore.
-Here are important steps to follow:
+You need to explore your options for filing a workers’ compensation claim.
+Here are the steps below:

-- Get medical treatment as soon as possible – Tell the doctor that your injury is work-related, and give him or her the name of your employer.
-Once you leave the treatment center, be sure to follow your physician’s instructions for medical treatment; failure to do so could hurt your claim.
+- Seek medical treatment as soon as you can – Inform the doctor that the injury happened while at work and tell them the name of your employer.
+Also, be sure to follow all of the physician’s orders for treatment, because failure to do so may jeopardize your claim.

-- Obtain ALL copies of present and past healthcare records – No piece of information is unimportant when it comes to your health and wellbeing.
+- Keep track of ALL copies of past and present healthcare records – No document is unimportant when it comes to your health and wellbeing.

-- Ensure that your employer reports the injury to the workers’ compensation insurance company – They’ll look over your claim and you will receive either an approval or denial of the claim.
+- Make sure that your employer reports the injury to the workers’ compensation insurance company – They will review your claim and you will receive either an approval or denial of the claim.

-- Speak to a qualified work comp attorney in Edwards County, IL – Our law firm handles workers’ compensation claims against private industry, state and local government employers, and more.
+- Speak to an experienced workers’ compensation lawyer in Edwards County, IL – Our law firm handles workers’ compensation claims against private industry, state and local government employers, and more.

-Our experienced work comp attorneys in Edwards County listen to you and know that your injuries are valid.
-We will take some of the load off of your shoulders during a time that is no doubt stressful enough.
-If you have been injured on the job, Drummond Law can help you get the workers’ comp benefits you need.
+Our seasoned workmans comp lawyers in Edwards County listen to you and know that your injuries are valid.
+We’ll shoulder some of the burdens you face during a time that is already stressful.
+If you’ve been injured on the job, Drummond Law can help you get the workers’ comp benefits you need.

 Am I Eligible For Workers’ Compensation Benefits in Edwards County?

-The laws are different from state to state, but in general you’re eligible for workers’ compensation if you’re a legal employee and you have been injured while performing a work-related task.
+The laws are different from state to state, but in general you’re eligible for workers’ compensation if you are considered a legal employee and you’ve been hurt while performing a job-related duty.
 Statute of limitations do apply, so do not delaying in filing your claim.

-Settlements for workers’ compensation claims usually include medical bills, loss of affection and income, mileage and rehabilitation reimbursement, pain and suffering, and other expenses related to a workplace incident.
-We’re well-acquainted with all the laws, regulations, and rules associated with the often complicated work comp legal process, so contact us today.
+Settlements for work comp claims generally include medical bills, pain and suffering, loss of affection and income, mileage and rehabilitation reimbursement, and other expenses related to a workplace incident.
+We’re familiar with all the laws, regulations, and rules associated with the often muddled work comp legal process, so speak with us today.

 No matter how relatively safe a place may be, an accident can happen anywhere.
 At Drummond Law, we see them every day.
-Here are the most common kinds of workplace injuries that are eligible for work comp.
+Here are the most common types of workplace accidents that qualify for workmans comp.

-- Slips, falls, and trips – This is the number one thing most people think about in regard to a workplace accident.
-Injuries can be caused by spills, debris in walkways, poor lighting, oily surfaces, ice, and uneven walking surfaces.
-You may be entitled to workmans comp if you suffer one of these injuries because the employer should’ve taken acts to prevent this injury, such as fixing broken lights, non-slip mats, proper safety signage, de-icing walkways, etc.
+- Falls, slips, and trips – This is the number one thing most people imagine when thinking about a workplace accident.
+Injuries can be caused by ice, spills, uneven walking surfaces, poor lighting, debris in walkways, and oily surfaces.
+You may be entitled to workmans comp if you suffered one of these injuries because the employer should’ve taken steps to prevent this injury, such as putting proper safety signs in place, non-slip mats, de-icing walkways, fixing broken lights, etc.

-- Explosions, fire, electrocution – This can be caused by exposed wiring, faulty electrical outlets, gas lines, combustible materials, and open flames.
-Besides the burns these cause, further injuries include respiratory issues, internal damage, and in the worst cases, death.
+- Electrocution, fire, explosion – This can be caused by faulty electrical outlets, open flames, gas lines, improperly-stored combustible materials, and exposed wiring.
+Besides the burns these cause, the injuries can include internal organ damage, respiratory issues, and in the worst cases, death.

-- Repetitive stress and overexertion – If your job involves a lot of pulling, pushing, lifting, throwing, carrying, and holding motions, it can lead to lasting effects including chronic joint pain, muscle strain, carpal tunnel, lower-back injuries, and more.
-A worker might be entitled to a work comp claim because employers should allow frequent breaks and provide protective gear.
+- Repetitive stress and overexertion – If your job involves a lot of holding, throwing, pulling, carrying, pushing, and lifting motions, it can lead to lasting effects such as lower-back injuries, chronic joint pain, carpal tunnel, muscle strain, and more.
+A worker might be entitled to a work comp claim because employers should provide protective gear and allow frequent breaks.

-- Work-related illness – In many cases, working in an older building may expose you to asbestos which may cause a cancer known as mesothelioma.
-Other types of toxic, chemical, or illness exposures can occur in everything from manufacturing facilities to corporate offices.
-Whether the onset of the illness took place over the years or in a shortened period of time, you may still be eligible for a claim.
+- Work-related illness – For example, working in an old building may expose you to asbestos which causes a cancer known as mesothelioma.
+Other types of illness, chemical, or toxic exposures may be common in everything from manufacturing to corporate offices.
+Whether the onset of the illness took place in a short amount of time or over years, you may still be entitled to a claim.

 What to Do If Your Workers’ Compensation Claim Is Denied

-Countless employers and their insurers attempt to escape responsibility for injuries that their employees suffer at the workplace.
+In far too many cases, employers will try to skirt responsibility for the injuries their employees faced while on the job.
 If this is happening to you, you must file a Claim Petition for Workers’ Compensation benefits in court.
-Proving your injury or disability is often one of the most challenging components of victims’ fights for benefits, so it’s critical to partner with a Edwards County work comp attorney to protect your rights.
+Proving your disability or injury is often one of the most difficult aspects of your fight for the benefits you are owed, so it’s vitally important to work with a workers’ compensation attorney to protect your rights.